MehdiRezvandehy/end-to-end-ml-app-stack-with-mlflow-fastapi-streamlit/README.md

 * **Develop workflows similar to those used in real AI/ML platform engineering teams**

 Docker Compose orchestrates these services and runs them together as a unified application.

+Finally, **simulate production-like orchestration locally using Kubernetes**:

+* Run Kubernetes locally with Minikube/Kind/k3d
+* Build Docker images before deploying to cluster
+* Load images into Minikube or push to registry
+* Use kubectl to deploy and manage resources
+* Verify pods/services and access apps via Minikube

 ---